Modelling structural zeros in compositional data via a zero-censored multivariate normal model: The zero--censored model

 where

 Hence, using these relationships we can calculate the parameters of the normal density appearing inside the integral of (\ref{zerolog3}).
 Thus, we have the following relationships

-where the index $i$ is used to indicate the $i$-th observation and ${\bf B}_i$ means the rotation matrix (calculated from the Gram-Schmidt orthonormalization process) for the $i$-th observation.
-The rotation matrix rotates the vector ${\bf y}_i$ to the line defined by the unit vector ${\bf v}=\left(1,0,...,0 \right)^T$.
+where the index $i$ is used to indicate the $i$--th observation and $\bm{B}_i$ means the rotation matrix (calculated from the Gram--Schmidt orthonormalization process) for the $i$--th observation.
+The rotation matrix rotates the vector $\bm{y}_i$ to the line defined by the unit vector $\bm{e}_1$.
 Now,

 and